New Hall Manor

 New Hall Manor is a medieval manor house, now used as a hotel, in Sutton Coldfield, West Midlands, England.

 It is claimed to be one of the oldest inhabited moated houses in Britain, dating from the 13th century when the Earl of Warwick built a hunting lodge on the site.
-The first reference to the site as a manor is from 1435 when by the homage in a court baron at Sutton after Sir Richard Stanhope's death, when he held it of the Earl of Warwick.
+The first reference to the site as a manor is from 1435 when it appeared in a legal document after Sir Richard Stanhope's death, who held it on behalf if of the Earl of Warwick.
 The core of the present building, including the great hall, dates from the 16th century when the Gibbons family (relatives of Bishop Vesey) were in residence.
 Thomas Gibbons is said to have bought New Hall in 1552.
 Later owners included the Sacheverells, who received it from Thomas and Edward Giddons, and the Chadwicks, who were bequeathed it from George Sacheverell.
 In 1739, the Sacheverells mortgaged the New Hall estate to Francis Horton of Wolverhampton.